Original Release Date: July 23, 2020

-In episode two, Just Science interviews Nicolas Hughes, assistant public defender with the Harris County Public Defender’s Office in Houston, TX, about the validation of tools utilized by digital forensics laboratories.
+In episode two of the 2020 Digital Evidence season, Just Science interviews Nicolas Hughes, assistant public defender with the Harris County Public Defender’s Office in Houston, TX, about the validation of tools utilized by digital forensics laboratories.

 Many forensic laboratories face overwhelming caseloads; digital forensic labs are no exception.
 The diversity and complexity of devices that can be used as digital evidence continues to be a dynamic problem.
 From malware scanners to cell phones to smart homes, digital evidence can be a pivotal piece of the puzzle when investigating crimes.
 Nicolas Hughes is uniquely poised to drive better practices within the digital forensic discipline.
 He blends his background in computer engineering and law to better understand problems of inaccuracy and misinterpretation.
 Listen along as he discusses digital security, the value of a skilled technician, and the validation of digital forensics tools in this episode of Just Science.